TheNewNormal/kube-solo-osx/README.md

   - **macOS 10.10.3** Yosemite or later
   - Mac 2010 or later for this to work.
   - **Note: [Corectl App](https://github.com/TheNewNormal/corectl.app) must be installed, which will serve as `corectld` server daemon control.**
+  - [iTerm2](https://www.iterm2.com/) is required, if not found the app it will install by itself.

 ###Install: